Dream 6 (EP): Background

 Dream 6 was recorded at the independent recording studio Gold Star Studios in Los Angeles in 1983.
 Singer and bassist Johnette Napolitano and guitarist James Mankey first formed a band together named the Dreamers in 1982, who became known as the L.A.
 Dreamers shortly after.
 In 1983, Napolitano and Mankey booked themselves into Gold Star Studios and invited drummer Michael Murphy to record with them.
 The resulting EP and trio were named Dream 6 as there were six songs chosen for the EP.
 In 2003, Napolitano recalled of the sessions, "We slammed out the songs, but didn't have enough time to mix them all... but used the rough mixes anyway."

 Dream 6 gained a positive critical response and brought the band to the attention of a number of major labels, including Elektra.
 Napolitano and Mankey, along with drummer Harry Rushakoff, would sign with I.R.S. in 1986 and rename themselves Concrete Blonde.
-The EP's opening track "Rain" was re-recorded in 1993 for the band's fourth studio album Mexican Moon.
+The EP's opening track "Rain" was featured on the soundtrack of the film.
+'The Party Animal' and re-recorded in 1993 for the band's fourth studio album Mexican Moon.

 Release

 Dream 6 was independently released in the US by Happy Hermit Co. in 1983.
 Approximately 900 copies of the EP were pressed, of which only a few hundred included inserts due to printing costs.
 In 1985, the EP received a release in France on the Madrigal label.

-In 1993, the EP received its first reissue on CD by Capitol when it was given away with promotional only copies of Concrete Blonde's fourth studio album Mexican Moon.
+In 1993, the EP received its first reissue on CD by Capitol when it was given away with promotional only copies of Concrete Blonde's fifth studio album Mexican Moon.
 In 2003, Happy Hermit Co. reissued the EP on CD with one bonus track, a cover of The Animals' "It's My Life" recorded during the same sessions, and new sleeve notes by Napolitano.